DigitalPhonetics/IMS-Toucan/README.md

 ## Creating a new Pipeline 🦆

-To create a new pipeline to train an Avocodo vocoder, you only need a set of audio files.
-To create a new pipeline for a FastSpeech 2, you need audio files, corresponding text labels, and an already trained Aligner model to estimate the duration information that FastSpeech 2 needs as input.

 ### Build an Avocodo Pipeline

 This should not be necessary, because we provide a pretrained model and one of the key benefits of vocoders in general is how incredibly speaker independent they are.
 But in case you want to train your own anyway, here are the
-instructions: In the directory called You will need a function to return the list of all the absolute paths to each of the audio files in your dataset as strings.
+instructions: You will need a function to return the list of all the absolute paths to each of the audio files in your dataset as strings.
 If you already have a *path_to_transcript_dict* of your data for FastSpeech 2 training, you can simply take the keys of the dict and transform them into a list.